Israel scraps plan to expel African migrants - Journal du Cameroun

 Security along the once porous border has since been signficantly tightened.

-Most of the migrants have settled in a number of poor neighbourhoods in the coastal city of Tel Aviv, the country’s economic capital.
+Many of them settled in a number of poor neighbourhoods in the coastal city of Tel Aviv, the country’s economic capital.

+Amnesty International welcomed the cancellation, but voiced concern over the continued practise of “voluntary” expulsions.

+“Israel is still conducting what it calls ‘voluntary’ deportations, though in reality there is nothing voluntary about them,” the London-based rights watchdog said in a statement.